EU Piles Pressure on Internet Giants to Remove Extremist Content

 European governments have said that extremist content on the web has influenced lone-wolf attackers who have killed people in several European cities after being radicalised.

-The Commission said it would assess the need for legislation within three months for what it described as "terrorist content", given the urgency of the issue.
-For all other types of illegal content it will assess progress made within six months.

-It also called on the technbology sector, which is dominated by U.S. companies, to adopt proactive measures such as automated detection to rid their platforms of illegal content.
+It also called on the technology sector, which is dominated by U.S. companies, to adopt proactive measures such as automated detection to rid their platforms of illegal content.
+Campaign group the Counter Extremism Project said the Commission's proposal was welcome but did not tackle two issues - how to make the automated technology widely available and how to stop extremists uploading again content that had been removed.

 "Proactive measures coupled with good consumer information is the only way to effectively deal with illegal content online," said Toni Belloni, group managing director of LVMH.